Kenosha, Wisconsin: Libraries

-The Kenosha Public Library, which is part of the Kenosha County Library System, operates in four locations throughout the city: Northside Neighborhood Library, Southwest Neighborhood Library, Uptown Neighborhood Library, and Simmons Neighborhood Library.
+The Kenosha Public Library, which is part of the Kenosha County Library System, operates in five locations throughout the city: Kids@Uptown Lofts, Northside Neighborhood Library, Simmons Neighborhood Library, Southwest Neighborhood Library, and the Uptown Neighborhood Library.
 Daniel H. Burnham designed the 1900 Beaux-Arts Gilbert M. Simmons Memorial Library, which is listed on the National Register of Historic Places.

 Sports

 The city's oldest sporting club, the Kenosha Yacht Club, was established in 1912.

 Kenosha was home to the short lived Kenosha Maroons NFL franchise in 1924.
 They folded after going 0–4–1.
 It was also the home of the Kenosha Cardinals, a semi-professional football team between 1937 and 1941 which played at Lake Front Stadium at 58th Street and Third Avenue.
 Today, Kenosha is home to one semi-professional football team formed in 2007, the Kenosha Cougars.
 They play in the Northern Lights Football League (NLFL).
 The Bradford High School Red Devils won a state football championship in 2011.
+The Tremper High School Trojans have won three state championships – in 1979, 1980, and 1991.

 Several baseball teams have played at Simmons Field on the city's south side, including the Kenosha Comets, charter members of the All-American Girls Professional Baseball League who played in the league from 1943 to 1951.
 Kenosha was also home to the Frontier League's Kenosha Mammoths in 2003, and the Single-A Kenosha Twins from 1984 to 1992.
 It is currently home to the Kenosha Kingfish, a collegiate baseball team in the Northwoods League, which played its first game on May 31, 2014, and in 2015 won their first championship.
-In 2020, it was also home to the K-Town Bobbers, featured in a 26-game "Kenosha Series" against the Kenosha Kingfish in July 2020 as part of the NWL “Pod” system of play adopted for 2020.
+In 2020, it was also home to the K-Town Bobbers, featured in a 26-game "Kenosha Series" against the Kenosha Kingfish in July 2020 as part of the NWL "Pod" system of play adopted for 2020.

 In 2022, Kenosha became the home of the Kenosha United F.C.
 Premier Arena Soccer League.
 They play their home games in nearby Sturtevant, Wisconsin.